ansible/galaxy_ng/docs/community/devstack.md

 ### React.js UI

 To connect to UI, the default address is http://localhost:8002.
 If social auth is enabled, you'll be forced to auth via github if clicking on the "login" link at the top right of the page.
 The presence of SOCIAL_AUTH_GITHUB_KEY & SOCIAL_AUTH_GITHUB_SECRET in the backend configuration triggers dynaconf to set a feature flag for external auth that the UI reads and alters the login link accordingly.

-If you want to bypass that and use a local django user, go directly to the http://localhost:8002/ui/login url and login that way.
+If you want to bypass github and use a local django user, go directly to the http://localhost:8002/ui/login url and login that way.

 #### docker-compose
 Inside .compose.env, you'll find a commented out line referencing ANSIBLE_HUB_UI_PATH.
 If you want to add a UI to the compose stack, this needs to be uncommented and set to a valid absolute path for a checkout of [ansible-hub-ui](https://github.com/ansible/ansible-hub-ui).
 The compose spinup should properly allocate an alpine container with the appropriate node.js version and install+build+launch the UI.